-The course will discuss classic material as well as recent advances in computer vision and machine learning relevant to processing visual data.
-The primary focus of the course will be on embodied intelligence and perception for active agents.
+The course will discuss classic material as well as recent advances in computer vision and machine learning relevant to processing visual data -- with a primary focus on embodied intelligence and vision for active agents.

 Visual perception is the capability of inferring the properties of the external world merely from the light reflected off the objects therein.
-This is done beautifully well by simple (e.g. mosquitoes) or complex (e.g. humans) biological organisms.
-They can see and understand the complex environment around them and act accordingly; all done in an efficient and astonishingly robust way.
+This is done beautifully well by simple (e.g., mosquitoes) or complex (e.g., humans) biological organisms.
+They can see and understand the complex environment around them and act accordingly -- all done in an efficient and astonishingly robust way.
 Computer vision is the discipline of replicating this capability for machines.
 The progress in computer vision has brought about successful applications, such as face detection/recognition or handwriting recognition.
 However, a large gap to sophisticated perceptual capabilities, such as those exhibited by animals, remains.

-The goal of this course is to discuss what is possible in computer vision today, and what is not.
+The goal of this course is to discuss what is possible in computer vision today and what is not.
 We will overview the basic concepts in computer vision and recent advances in machine learning relevant to processing visual data and active perception.
-For inspirations around what the missing capabilities are and how to approach them, we will turn to visual perception in biological organisms.
+For inspiration around the missing capabilities and how to approach them, we will turn to visual perception in biological organisms.

-The course has a heavy emphasis on projects and hands-on experience.
-The course project will be around designing, implementing, and testing a solution to an open problem pertinent to visual perception.
-The students are encouraged to work in groups, self-propose a project that makes them excited, and go for ambitious yet feasible projects.
+The course includes lectures and projects.
+There will be a heavy emphasis on the projects and hands-on experience.
+The course project will be around designing, implementing, and testing a solution to a (preferably open) problem pertinent to visual perception.
+The students are encouraged to work in groups, self-propose a project that excites them, and go for ambitious yet feasible projects.
 The course staff will provide support throughout the semester with the projects.
-In the lectures, the students will learn about the principles of computer vision, the current limits, and the visual perception in humans and animals, which will help them with formulating and executing their course projects.
-In particular, the lectures will discuss:
+In the lectures, the students will learn about the principles of computer vision, the current limits, and the visual perception in humans and animals, which will help them with formulating their course projects.
+In particular, the lectures will discuss the following:

-1) A recap of basic computer vision concepts: classification, detection, segmentation, transformations, optical flow, 3D from X, etc, 2), What/why/how of visual representations.
-Supervised, self-supervised, unsupervised learning of representations.
-3), Psychology of the visual system.
-4), Physiology of the visual system.
-5), Perception-action loop: active perception and embodied intelligence.
+- 1. A recap of basic computer vision concepts: classification, detection, grouping, image transformations, optical flow, 3D from X, etc., and recent successful neural network architectures, such as Transformers. - 2.
+Psychology/physiology of the visual system. - 3.
+Perception-action loop: active perception and embodied vision.

-The course is of interest to MS/PhD students interested in research in computer vision, machine learning, and perceptual robotics as well as senior undergraduate students interested in gaining an advanced understanding of SOTA computer vision.
+The course interests masters/PhD students interested in research in computer vision, machine learning, and perceptual robotics, as well as senior undergraduate students interested in understanding state-of-the-art computer vision.

-Computer vision, machine learning, cognition, embodied intelligence, robotics, neural networks, AI.
+Computer vision, Machine learning, Embodied intelligence, Robotics, Cognition, Neural networks, Al.

-Introduction to Machine Learning (CS-233) or Machine Learning (CS-433) or equivalent course on the basics of machine learning and deep learning.
+- Machine Learning (CS-433) or Introduction to Machine Learning (CS-233) or equivalent course on the basics of machine learning. - Deep Learning (EE-559) or Artificial Neural Networks (CS-456) or equivalent course on the basics of deep learning.

-Computer vision (CS-442) or equivalent undergraduate course on the basics of computer vision.
+Computer vision (CS-442) or equivalent undergraduate/masters course on the basics of computer.

+- Deep learning and machine learning.

 - Python programming.

-- Basics of deep learning and machine learning.

-- Basics of probability and statistics.
+- · Basics of probability and statistics.

-- Define the basic concepts in computer vision, such as detection, segmentation, 3D from X, covered in the lectures. - Explain the range of theories in psychology around visual perception, covered in the lectures. - Design and implement computer vision/machine learning algorithms to address problems with real- world complexity.

-• Design and implement proper evaluation pipelines for computer vision/machine learning algorithms to assess their performance in the real-world.

-• Assess the limits and performance pitfalls of a given computer vision/machine learning algorithm, especially when facing real-world complexity
+- Define the basic concepts in computer vision, such as detection, segmentation, 3D from X, covered in the lectures. - Explain the range of theories in psychology around visual perception, covered in the lectures. - Design and implement computer vision/machine learning algorithms to address problems with real-world complexity. - Design and implement proper evaluation pipelines for computer vision/machine learning algorithms to assess their performance in the real-world. - Assess the limits and performance pitfalls of a given computer vision/machine learning algorithm, especially when facing real-world complexity